-ALWAYS remember about correct spelling, punctuation (not just its accuracy but also the variety) and structure your response effectively (use connectives to help guide the examiner through your line of thought).
+ALWAYS remember about correct spelling, punctuation (not just its accuracy but also the variety) and structure your response effectively.
+Remember to use connectives to help guide the examiner through your line of thought.

 ALWAYS stick to the question, use the key words from the task.